 I’m Carrie and I’m so happy you are here.

-I’ve had quite the health journey, having been diagnosed with Hashimoto’s thyroiditis and then thyroid cancer in the recent past (my cancer is now considered “cured,” as I had my thyroid and the cancerous tumor removed).
-I’ve had a lot of metabolic struggles, too, with both eating disorders and PCOS, not to mention chronic migraines and anxiety.
+I’ve had quite the health journey, having been diagnosed with Hashimoto’s thyroiditis and then thyroid cancer in the recent past.
+I underwent surgery to remove my thyroid and the tumor; living without a thyroid has had its own challenges.
+I’ve had a lot of metabolic struggles, too, including:

-My professional background is in non-profit healthcare fundraising.
-I have masters degrees in business administration from the University of Southern California and in public health (nutrition) from the University of Massachusetts.
+My professional background is in non-profit healthcare fundraising and product marketing.
+I have masters degrees in business administration from the University of Southern California and in public health (nutrition) from the University of Massachusetts, Amherst.

 My intention is to inspire, inform, and connect with like-minded folks who are interested in finding health and balance.
 I love sharing recipes using ingredients that I find supportive to my health, and I encourage you to explore and figure which foods and practices help you meet your goals.